 Many men are curious whether this kind of micro-needling device can be used to grow a beard faster naturally.
 The answer is, theoretically yes.

 A derma roller can be safely used for the facial hair area and it should result in thicker growth of beard through stimulation of blood circulation.

 Here’s how it works. ↓

-How Derma Roller Promotes Beard Gains
+- How to Use a Derma Roller on Beard

-Derma Rollers and other microneedling devices are most commonly used by women to soothe out wrinkles in the face to prevent and remove rosacea and acne scarring.
+Derma Rollers and other micro-needling devices are most commonly used by women to soothe out wrinkles in the face to prevent and remove rosacea and acne scarring.

 Some brands have recently started selling similar products for men but in an effort to sound more masculine, they have decided to rename them to Beard Rollers.